acollign/netrunner-wiki/Progress-Report,-2015-Q4-(Fall).md

 ### New contributors

-Thanks to the new developers who added to the platform this quarter: Clamatius, dersam, and GordonsBeard!
+Thanks to the new developers who added to the platform this quarter: Clamatius, dersam, GordonsBeard, and merrickbrown!

 Interested in contributing?
 Check out our new [Getting Started With Development](https://github.com/mtgred/netrunner/wiki/Getting-Started-with-Development) guide, pieced together by queueseven, JoelCFC25, and mtgred! nealterrell also recorded some "[live coding](https://www.livecoding.tv/video/jintekinet-intro-tenma-line-12/)" streams to introduce our engine while implementing new cards.